ECronin1973/Applied_Statistics_MyWork/README.md

  __Unnamed: 0__:

- This appears to be an index column t appears to be automatically generated when the dataset was created and can be ignored for analysis.
+ This appears to be an index column it appears to be automatically generated when the dataset was created and can be ignored for analysis.

  https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.drop.html